antmicro/benchalot/README.md

 ### Matrix

-Based on that config, Benchmarker will run a benchmark for each value specified in `matrix.*` fields.
+Based on that configuration file, Benchmarker will run a benchmark for each value specified in `matrix.*` fields.
 Commands will have very substring in format `{{var_name}}` substituted to corresponding value.
 For each combination of variable values, a run will be performed, e.g.:
 The above configuration will result in runs: